-The Council employs 548.75 full time equivalent (FTE) employees (as at 31 March 2019).
-The actual number of employees is 656 of whom 398 are full time and 258 are part-time employees.
+The Council employs 540.62 full time equivalent (FTE) employees (as at 31 March 2020).
+The actual number of employees is 640 of whom 399 are full time and 241 are part-time employees.

-The Council delivers some of its services in partnership with other organisations, the most significant of these being NPS Norwich Ltd (land and property management), Norwich Norse Environmental Ltd (street and other cleansing, grounds maintenance and tree work), Norwich Norse Building Ltd (housing and non-housing repairs and maintenance), CNC Building Control, LGSS (provision of finance, internal audit, insurance and IT services) and NPLaw (legal services).
-The council intends to insource the Norse and LGSS contracts back into council control.
-The LGSS transfer will take place in April 2020.
+The Council delivers some of its services in partnership with other organisations, the most significant of these being Norse Property Services Norwich Ltd (land and property management), Norwich Norse Environmental Ltd (street and other cleansing, grounds maintenance and tree work), Norwich Norse Building Ltd (housing and non-housing repairs and maintenance), CNC Building Control, LGSS (provision of finance, internal audit, insurance and IT services) and NPLaw (legal services).